-Unlock the potential of our towns
+3 Unlock the potential of our towns

-The diversity of our towns is seen as one of our greatest assets. which needs to be supported and enhanced.
+The diverse character and role of our towns are seen as one of our greatest assets, and these need to be supported and enhanced to ensure that this remains the case.

-We also want to ensure that Crewe and Macclesfield, our largest towns, are developed and revitalised so that we can benefit from their unique heritage in creating jobs for the future and reducing the inequalities that exist in the area.
+We also want to ensure that Crewe and Macclesfield, our largest towns, are developed and revitalised so that we can benefit from their unique heritage in creating the jobs of the future and reducing the inequalities that exist in the area.